 If you use photos and images, then there is a wide spectrum of emotions they can cause, and most of them should be positive ones like:

 The key fact to remember is that emotions are personal, and different people react to various stimuli differently.
-However, happy faces on photos, friendly language and warm colors are more likely to convey positive emotions of a large number of users.
+However, happy faces on photos, friendly language, and warm colors are more likely to convey positive emotions of a large number of users.

-Designing on emotional level is not new and pretty predictable, but many designers often neglect the essentiality to connect the UI with emotions to attract more users and make them stay for longer.
+Designing on the emotional level is not new and pretty predictable, but many designers often neglect the essentiality to connect the UI with emotions to attract more users and make them stay for longer.
 So if you treat this aspect right, you are sure to succeed.